newrelic/terraform-provider-newrelic/website/docs/r/one_dashboard_json.html.markdown

 The following arguments are supported:

 - `json` - (Required) The JSON export of a dashboard.
 [The JSON can be exported from the UI](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/dashboards-charts-import-export-data/#dashboards)
+- `account_id` - (Optional) Determines the New Relic account where the dashboard will be created.
+Defaults to the account associated with the API key used.

 ## Attribute Reference